DracAhmed/DracAhmed/README.md

 1. Buy any surfboard in any sizeand in any quanity.
 2. At any time show the total number of surfboards of each size sold.
 3. At any time show the total money made.

+Array_Problem_gh
+Write a program to calculate a bowling league's average bowling scores.
+You will need to read the input data from the file BowlingScores.txt
+You must use three arrays :
+1) one - dimensional array to store the bowler's names.
+2)(parallel) two - dimensional array to store the bowling scores.
+3) one - dimensional array to store the bowler's average score.
+Your program must contain at least the following functions :
+1)function called GetBowlingData to read and store data into two arrays.
+The function should take as input parameters the file name and both empty arrays, which it should fill from the file and return a status of either success or failure(i.e. true or false)
+2)function called GetAverageScore that is used to calculate the average bowling score.
+The function should take as input the populated arrays and return the average score of each bowler in a separate array.
+3)function called PrettyPrintResults to output the results, i.e., bowler name, scores and average.

+Input file contents:
+JoJo 185 203 177 45 50
+BBilly 180 90 195 293 55
+ACooper 178 281 111 90 60
+LGupta 192 283 30 169 65
+RBlake 23 45 96 38 70
+McClark 160 185 145 139 80
+Sunny 77 31 52 74 90
+Sammy 93 94 289 277 100
+AliceB 279 185 128 93 120
+MikeSmith 85 72 49 75 140